 Scientific Priorities

 The branch supports the systematic analysis and investigation of the molecular, cellular, neural, psychological, and social processes underlying health-related behaviors and decisions identified as attributable risks for cancer incidence, morbidity, and mortality.
 Research that employs observational or causal experimental designs in controlled or natural conditions with human or animal subjects is supported.
-Studies that combine diverse levels of analysis and examine reciprocal interactions among levels are encouraged.
+Studies that combine various levels of analysis and examine reciprocal interactions among levels are encouraged.

 Research domains cultivated by BBPSB: